vijayavs/openshift-aws-advanced-install/README.md

 * Select **Create**
 * A file with extension **.pem** will be downloaded on your local machine.
 Please save this file in a well known location

+# Create Security Group
+This section will provide instructions on how to create Security Groups for the following purposes:
+* SSH access to Bastion (Ansible server) instance
+* SSH access to OpenShift master, etcd and nodes from Bastion instance
+* Inbound HTTP/HTTPS traffic
+* TCP/UDP traffic to master, etcd and nodes in the subnet

-# Create Security Group for SSH access to bastion instance
+# SSH Access to Bastion instance
 * Choose **Services** -> **EC2**
 * From the navigation menu on the left, go to **Network & Security**
 * Choose **Security Groups**